PANDA2312/DwmStatus/README.md

 # DwmStatus
 Display the common stauts for `dwm` status bar
-## Platform Surpport
-Only Linux
-> Windows doesn't have these command
 ## Dependency
 Any fonts with [Nerd Font](https://www.nerdfonts.com) patch
 ## Usage